Shepherd Hills Tested: 2014 season

 Next was the J.W.
 Hart PBR Challenge, beginning Saturday night, May 31, 2014, in Decatur, Texas.
-The event runs on the PBR Touring Pro Division, which is not as elite as the BFTS tour.
-However, Hart runs this event every year with as many top ranked bulls as he can get and it always lines up more closely with a BFTS elite tour event.
+The event ran on the PBR Touring Pro Division, which is not as elite as the BFTS tour.
+However, Hart ran this event every year with as many top ranked bulls as he could get and it always lined up more closely with a BFTS elite tour event.
 Competing that year in the championship round were bulls like Jack Daniel's After Party, David's Dream, Jack Daniel's Tennessee Honey, Pound the Alarm, and Stone Sober.
-As a result of Hart's efforts, two-time PBR World Champion J.B.
-Mauney and four-time PRCA World Bull Riding Champion J.W.
-Harris were matched against 2012 World Champion Bull Asteroid, and 2013 PRCA Bull of the Year Shepherd Hills Tested.
+As a result of Hart's efforts,two-time PBR world champion J.B.
+Mauney and four-time PRCA bull riding world champion J.W.
+Harris were matched against 2012 PBR World Champion Bull Asteroid, and 2013 PRCA Bull of the Year Shepherd Hills Tested.
 Hart put up $25,000 in a winner-take-all challenge for his event that year.
 The match between the duo was titled the 1,000 Miles From Home $25,000 winner-take-all challenge.

 Prior to this event, Shepherd Hills Tested had been ridden for a qualified ride only twice in the last 35 outs (trips out of the bucking chute) and had an average bull score of 44.68 points over his last 38 outs.
 Tested had already bucked off eight riders in 2014, and had a 94.74 buck off percentage just prior to the Decatur event.

-His nine challengers by May 2014 included 2013 Rookie of the Year Joao Ricardo Vieira, 2013 World Champion J.B.
+His nine challengers by May 2014 included 2013 Rookie of the Year João Ricardo Vieira, 2013 World Champion J.B.
 Mauney and 2010 World Champion Renato Nunes.
 His ride by Hayes was his only qualified ride.
 The PBR considered Tested and Asteroid two of the greatest bulls to buck that year.
 Harris and Mauney, each drew for the two bulls, with Mauney drawing Asteroid, and Harris drawing Tested.
 "Mauney has successfully ridden Shepherd Hills Tested twice in six attempts and conquered Asteroid once in three tries".
 Mauney had made a qualified ride on Asteroid for 93.5 points in 2012.
 Harris had yet to attempt either bull.